UnblockerAPI/unblocker/README.md

 Unblocker accesses websites using Heroku servers, then retrieves template and unpacks all styles to `<style>` tag and scripts to `<script>` tag.
 Quite simple.
-Tested only on *rutracker.org*.
+Only GET-requests supported.

 # Features

-🌚 Navigation on blocked website
+🌚 Partial navigation on blocked website

 🌚 Uses `window.open().document.write` to output final template.
 Make sure to allow pop-ups.